 Use increments.
 The trick here is to heat up the corn on the cob in increments.

-3. Keep a close watch and reheat until the corn is warm.
+Keep a close watch and reheat until the corn is warm.
+Don’t forget to use increments when heating.

-4. Remove the corn on the cob from the microwave immediately so that you will not end up with overcooked corn.
+Remove the corn on the cob from the microwave immediately so that you will not end up with overcooked corn.
+Remove covering.

 To jazz it up and to add a little extra flavor, brush the corn with a bit of butter before each 10-20 second session.